 A: A quorum of our shareholders is necessary to hold a valid meeting.
 A quorum will be present at the Shareholder Meeting if one or more shareholders who together hold a majority of the issued and outstanding Ordinary Shares entitled to vote at the Shareholder Meeting are represented in person or by proxy.
 Abstentions and broker non-votes, while considered present for the purposes of establishing a quorum, will not count as votes cast at the Shareholder Meeting.
-As of the Record Date for the Shareholder Meeting, 19,340,671 Ordinary Shares would be required to achieve a quorum for each proposal.
+As of the Record Date for the Shareholder Meeting, in addition to the shares of the initial shareholders of DHC, no Ordinary Shares held by public shareholders would be required to be present at the Shareholder Meeting to achieve a quorum.
 Because all of the proposals to be voted on at the Shareholder Meeting are "non-routine" matters, banks, brokers and other nominees will not have authority to vote on any proposals unless instructed, so DHC does not expect there to be any broker non-votes at the Shareholder Meeting.
 In the absence of a quorum, the chairman of the Shareholder Meeting has power to adjourn the Shareholder Meeting.